texastribune/styleguides/newtribunestyle.md

 #### Fonts

+The new official fonts for The Texas Tribune website are PT Serif and Open Sans.

+##### Loading &amp; Performance

 Fonts will be loaded from [Google Fonts](https://www.google.com/fonts/) using [Web Font Loader](https://github.com/typekit/webfontloader).
+Please keep load time and use cases in mind when diversifying your font-weight choices.

 ##### Sans-serif

+Open Sans is a sans serif font that comes in five weights.
+Similarly, only "regular" and "bold" will be used on Tribune proper.
+However, for this font pairing, the Interactive Data & Visuals Team is encouraged to use more than just the two main weights designated to the Tribune site.

 ##### Serif

+ PT Serif is a serif font that comes in three weights.
+Only "regular" and "bold" will be used on Tribune proper.

 #### Font Size Sass